NativeScript/firebase/packages/firebase-admob/README.md

 ### Testing Native ads in development mode

->**Note:** When developing your app, make sure you use test ads rather than live, production ads.
+>**Note:** When developing your app, make sure you use test ad unit IDs rather than live, production ads.
 Failure to do so can lead to suspension of your account.
+Just make sure you replace the test ad unit ID with your own ad unit ID before publishing your app.

 To enable dedicated test ad unit ID, visit the links below: